• Skip to primary navigation

 Flavor Variations

-• Mexican Hot Chocolate: Add 1 teaspoon cinnamon and ¼ teaspoon cayenne
+• Mexican Hot Chocolate: Add 1 tsp cinnamon and 1/4 tsp cayenne

 • Grown-Up Hot Cocoa: Add 1 tablespoon of your favorite liqueur to each mug before serving.
 See post for flavor suggestions.